 If the purpose of the strike satisfies the first prong of the value ethics framework—that is, if it is entirely or substantially for the benefit of patient—then the second question is whether the provider has exhausted all other avenues of negotiation before resorting to the strike.

 Because of the potential harms to patients that could be caused by striking, a virtuous provider must first exhaust all other avenues of negotiation that do not present such a risk.
 Some have advocated for the use of the symbolic 24-hour strike, which raises public awareness of the dispute, but has arguably fewer potential negative consequences for the patients due to its short duration.
 Another less drastic device to raise awareness of working conditions is the picketing protest, which may last anywhere from one hour to several.

 Part of the power of the worker strike lies in the potent message that the system cannot function without those workers.
 There is a widespread stigma among workers toward the replacement workers who are hired during a strike, pejoratively called “strike breakers,” as these replacements diminish the message of the strike.
-However, any efforts by the striking workers to impede the ability of replacement workers to care for patients effectively, as has been reported in some instances, contravenes any notions of virtue.
+However, any efforts by the striking workers to impede the ability of replacement workers to care for patients effectively contravenes any notions of virtue.